pilif0/pilif0.github.io/resume.md

 __PhD Informatics__ at [AIAI](http://web.inf.ed.ac.uk/aiai), School of Informatics, University of Edinburgh
 _Sep 2020 - Present_

+The topic revolves around process composition, linear logic and mechanisation in Isabelle/HOL.
+I am supervised by Prof. Jacques Fleuriot and a member of the [AI Modelling Lab](https://aiml.inf.ed.ac.uk/).

 __BSc Computer Science with Honours__ (First Class) at the School of Informatics, University of Edinburgh
 _Sep 2016 - Aug 2020_
 _Notable courses_: Categories and Quantum Informatics, Automated Reasoning, Performance Modelling